hyperspacey/MostIsolated/README.md

 Most isolated point in a set

 - Build using VS2017; tested on Windows 10.
 Requires a Windows machine to operate.
-- Naive implementation with regards to input data validation (garbage in, exceptions out)
+- Naive implementation with regards to input data validation, ignores bad data and outputs an error
 - Uses Code And Cats kdTree; well-tested, popular implementation.
 Link: https://github.com/codeandcats/KdTree

 - This particular solution uses a KD tree to represent the relationship between our various points.